muhammadtaimoor145/STATISTICAL-MODELING/README.md

 NumPy: For numerical computations.

-SciPy: For statistical tests and variance analysis.
+SciPy: For statistical hypothesis testing (e.g., Levene’s test for variance equality).

-Matplotlib & Seaborn: For data visualization.
+Matplotlib & Seaborn: For data visualization and exploration.